 Salt, to taste (about 1/2 teaspoon)

 1 pound penne (or another pasta)

 Extra virgin olive oil

 4 to 8 ounces feta, cut into small cubes or crumbles

 1 to 2 tablespoons fresh mint chiffonade

-- Cook the pasta in boiling salted water until it’s al dente.
+- Make the pasta: Cook the pasta in boiling salted water until it’s al dente.

 - Strain the pasta, add some slow roast tomatoes and a little bit of olive oil, and mix together until the tomatoes begin to dissolve a little.

 - Season to taste, and then add the feta and fresh mint, give it a stir, and serve immediately.